4: The Exchange

 “This is a very good replica.
 Looks like there are some grass stains, though.
 Is there a story behind how this robe came to you?”

-"Uh …."
-Chris shot a warning look at Una, and she gave him a stern look in return.
-"She found it … in her family's attic.
-Family heirloom."
+“Uh ….”
+He shot her a warning look, and she gave him a stern one in return.
+“She found it … in her family’s attic.
+Family heirloom.”

 Her chin jutted forward, but she said nothing.